jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 By beginning a segment of the route with a colon (`:`), we make that segment dynamic.
 Rails will, for the purpose of routing, allow anything there; it’s like a wildcard.

+Notice that each of these routes are similar in structure.
+They all start with `/rps/` and end with some move name.

 Now one route can do the work for the 3 routes we defined before.

 ```rb
 get("/rps/:move", { :controller => "moves", :action => "play" })
 ```

+This saves space in our `routes.rb` file, but brings up a new problem.

 ### Using `params`